OISF/suricata/doc/userguide/setting-up-ipsinline-for-linux.rst

 If you would stop Suricata and use internet, the traffic will not come through.
 To make internet work correctly, you have to erase all iptable rules.

-To simply inspect all traffic on the host, before routing desicion and input/output separation, you can use mangle PREROUTING table:
+To simply inspect all incoming traffic on the host, before routing decision that separates `INPUT` and `FORWARD`, you can use `PREROUTING` chain from `mangle` table:

 ::